Meet1995/biomedical-ner-relationship-classification/README.md

 ## File Structure
 The file structure of this project is as follows:

+- `assets`: This directory contains the images used in the README.
 - `data`: This directory contains the annotation guidelines in the `ADE_Annotation_Guideline_final.pdf` file.
 This is from the n2c2 shared task.
 - `notebooks`: This directory contains all Jupyter notebooks used in the project.
     - `data_prep`: This directory contains notebooks used for preparing the data for training the models.